syedmohamedm/pg_tablepartition/README.md

 pg_tablepart_func.sql
 =====================

+Assume that we need to partition a table employee_details based on department.

-1. Copy this function in Postgres DB
+1. Copy pg_dynamic_insert_trigger() function in Postgres DB
-2. Use pg_dynamic_insert_trigger() along with two arguments namely, table name and the column name which you considered for the base of partitioning.
-For example if you want to partition a table 'employee_details' based on the column 'department'.
-Just create the base table employee_details with all fields and mappings.
-After creating execute the following query in Postgres, select * from pg_dynamic_insert_trigger('employee_details','department')
-3. That's it.
-Afterwards you need not bother about any operation related to partitioning.
-During each CRUD operation on 'employee_details' respective partitioning get handled automated.
+2. Create the base table 'employee_details' with all fields and mappings.
+3. Create a trigger on employee_details, to trigger before every insert.
+      CREATE TRIGGER trigger_employee_details_insert
+      BEFORE INSERT
+      ON employee_details
+      FOR EACH ROW
+      EXECUTE PROCEDURE pg_dynamic_insert_trigger('employee_details', 'department');
+    Note : You need to pass the parent_table_name and column which has to be considered for partition in  pg_dynamic_insert_trigger()
+4. So on every insert of rows in parent table get partitioned based on their department field.

+<<<<<<END>>>>>>